AHaliq/nonosolver/README.md

 ending with a character 'e' and empty line

 ## Google Cloud Kubernetes Workload Deployment
-Dockerfile entry points creates a js file containing ip address via `status.podIP` when run on kubernetes engine.
-If running docker locally, use `docker run -p 8000:8000 -e IP_ADDRESS=<address> nonosolver`.
+If running docker locally, use `docker run -p 80:80 nonosolver`.